JessWoodhouse/eoweb/README.md

 ## Note

 Graphics and map files are required but gitignored.
+Extract them yourself using the EGF tool before running.